ale-dam/HT-uP/README.md

-# A Benchmark Suite of RT-level Hardware Trojansfor Pipelined Microprocessor Cores
+# A Benchmark Suite of RT-level Hardware Trojans for Pipelined Microprocessor Cores